 Office hours are 8 a.m. to 4 p.m., Monday through Friday.
 Additional hours are available by appointment.
-Appointments can be made by calling (570) 961-7813.
-This number should not be listed here as the contact for all the centers as well as several program not in our Con Ed Department (such as CCMA, Nurse Aide, Police Academy).
+Appointments can be made through the events page on the website.
+All programs can be found on the College website.

 Scranton (Main Campus)